Robert-van-Engelen/Forth500/E500-unexpanded/README.md

 ## When using a cassette interface, such as CE-126P or CE-124

+First allocate memory as described in the first part of this README.

 Play the Forth500.wav file and load Forth500 on the PC-E500(S) with `CLOADM`:

     > CLOADM